 - Editing: For Ad Hoc, Recurring, and Learning Object checklists, all fields can be edited when the checklist is in Not Started or In Queue status.
 For Standard checklists, all fields can be edited when the checklist is in Queued status.
 When the checklist can be partially edited, the following fields can be edited: Electronic Signature, Signature Type, Signature Font, and User Authentication.

 Select the Require User's Manager Approval option to require manager approval for the successful completion of an observation checklist.
 When manager approval is required, once a validator has completed a checklist task, the validator submits the checklist to the employee's manager for review.
 Then, the manager has the option to either approve or deny the checklist completion.
 If the checklist completion is approved, the checklist is in a status of Completed.
 If the checklist completion is denied, the checklist is in a status of Denied, which allows the validator to make changes and resubmit the checklist.

 This option does not allow for multiple manager approval steps.

 After making your selections, click to proceed to the Email step.
-See Observation Checklist - Create - Step 3 - Email.
+See Observation Checklist - Create/Edit Email.